tanvi-24c/firewall-ids-project/README.md

 ## 📚 Key Learnings

-* Understanding of network security fundamentals
+* Fundamentals of network security and defense mechanisms
-* Hands-on experience with firewall configuration
+* Firewall rule configuration and traffic filtering
-* IDS detection techniques and log analysis
+* Intrusion detection and log analysis techniques
-* Practical exposure to cyber attack simulation
+* Hands-on experience with cyberattack simulation
-* Improved understanding of SOC workflows
+* Understanding SOC workflow and incident response basics

 ---

+## 📈 Security Mapping (Advanced)

+* Port Scanning → Reconnaissance phase (MITRE ATT&CK)
+* Brute Force → Credential Access (T1110)
+* Traffic Analysis → Network Monitoring & Detection

+---

 ## ⚠️ Disclaimer

-This project is developed strictly for **educational and learning purposes only** in a controlled lab environment.
+This project is developed strictly for **educational purposes only** in a controlled lab environment.
 No real-world systems were targeted or harmed.

 ---